Edinburgh Diamond Devils: History

 2000 saw the Devils endure a tough first season of Premier League baseball but it ended with a glorious Team Scotland victory over England by a score of 18–5 in the annual international.
 Perhaps the most exciting development was the team's qualification for the June 2001 C.E.B.
 (Confederation of European Baseball) Cup of Cups tournament in Prague, the first time ever that a Scottish team has entered a European competition.
 This will be the most significant boost for Scottish baseball in its history... something that the Edinburgh Diamond Devils baseball organisation will take pride in doing.

 In 2007 the Diamond Devils won the Scottish National League with one of the best records in the history of the league, 15–1.

 In 2010 the Diamond Devils split into two teams, the second being the Edinburgh Cannons, which went on to win the Scottish National League in their inaugural season.
 The team also moved to a new field in the centre of Edinburgh, near the Botanical Gardens.
 The two teams combined to make the Diamond Devils' first trip abroad to Europe in four years.
 They travelled to Norway and defeated the Kristiansand Suns 12–2 and Stavanger 17–3.

 In 2011 interest increased again with the Edinburgh Giants being added to the league.
 The Cannons won the league for the second year in a row.
 The second North Sea Cup was played in Edinburgh against the Kristiansand Suns.
 The Devils and Cannons both won with the Giants losing narrowly to the Suns on the final day.

 In 2012 the Cannons won the league title for the 3rd straight year.

 In 2013 the Diamond Devils won the league title for the first time since 2009 with a 13–2 record.
 This season marked the start of a dominating run the Diamond Devils as they went on to win the league title in 2014, 2015, and 2016.
 The Diamond Devils are the only team to win four consecutive titles in the current league.
 The 2016 team finished with a record of 13–3, which marks the highest number of losses in a season for the Diamond Devils since 2012.

 The Edinburgh teams all combined together to form a Scotland team for the annual Belfast baseball tournament in 2015 and 2016.
 In the 2015 tournament the combined team finished in 3rd place, which was the highest finish for a Scottish baseball team at a tournament abroad for more than 20 years.

-On the 22nd August 2021, the Edinburgh Diamond Devils defeated the Glasgow Galaxy to win the 2021 Scottish National League ending the Glasgow Galaxy's 3 year league winning streak that took place from 2017 to 2019.
+On 22 August 2021, the Edinburgh Diamond Devils defeated the Glasgow Galaxy to win the 2021 Scottish National League ending the Glasgow Galaxy's 3 year league winning streak that took place from 2017 to 2019.
 The 2021 team finished the season with a record of 10-1.

 The Diamond Devils are currently the team with the most Scottish National League titles at 7.

-On the 5th September 2021, the Edinburgh Diamond Devils became the first team to win the inaugural Scottish National Developmental A League.
+On 5 September 2021, the Edinburgh Diamond Devils became the first team to win the inaugural Scottish National Developmental A League.